Procedure Guide ·Vet Visit ·2026

 1How often should I take my dog to the vet?

-Puppies need visits every 3-4 weeks from 8 to 16 weeks old for vaccine boosters and developmental checkups.
-Adult dogs (1-7 years) should go annually for a wellness exam and vaccine updates.
-Senior dogs (7+ years) benefit from biannual visits because age-related conditions develop more quickly.
-Dogs with chronic conditions may need more frequent monitoring.
+Puppies: every 3-4 weeks from 8 to 16 weeks for boosters.
+Adult dogs (1-7 years): annually for exam and vaccine updates.
+Senior dogs (7+): biannually, as age-related conditions develop faster.
+Chronic conditions may require more frequent monitoring.

 2What vaccines does my dog need?

-Core vaccines (recommended for all dogs): rabies (required by law), DHPP (distemper, hepatitis, parvovirus, parainfluenza).
-Non-core vaccines (based on lifestyle/risk): Bordetella (kennel cough), Leptospirosis, Lyme disease, canine influenza.
-Puppies need a series of boosters.
-Adult dogs get boosters every 1-3 years depending on the vaccine.
-Your vet will recommend a schedule based on your dog's risk factors.
+Core (all dogs): rabies (legally required), DHPP (distemper, hepatitis, parvovirus, parainfluenza).
+Non-core (lifestyle/risk): Bordetella, Leptospirosis, Lyme, canine influenza.
+Puppies need a booster series; adults every 1-3 years depending on the vaccine.
+Your vet recommends based on your dog's risk factors.

 3What does a vet check during a wellness exam?

-A thorough exam covers: weight and body condition score, temperature, heart rate and rhythm, lung sounds, eyes (clarity, pupil response), ears (infection, debris), teeth and gums (tartar, disease), skin and coat (parasites, lumps, allergies), lymph nodes (swelling), abdominal palpation (organ size, masses, pain), joints and muscles (range of motion, pain), and neurological function.
-This head-to-tail assessment catches issues you might not notice at home.
+Weight, body condition, temperature, heart rate and rhythm, lung sounds, eyes, ears, teeth and gums, skin and coat (parasites, lumps), lymph nodes, abdominal palpation (organ size, masses, pain), joints and muscles, and neurological function - catching issues you might miss at home.

 4How can I make vet visits less stressful for my dog?